arapulido/katacoda-scenarios/k8s-deep-dive-charly-scratchpad/17-outage-part1.md

 <details>
 <summary>Answer</summary>
-We can see a high latency on the `store-frontend` service, but the service that stands up is the discount one.
+We can see a high latency on the `store-frontend` service, but the service that stands up is the advertisement one.
-Indeed, looking at a trace for the `store-frontend`, we spend more than 30% of the time in the discount service.
+Indeed, looking at a trace for the `store-frontend`, we spend more than 30% of the time in the advertisement service.

 ![Discount Service](./assets/outage1_discount.png)
 </details>